awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using configuration classifications\.
 For more information about using configuration classifications, see [Configuring Applications](emr-configure-apps.md)\.

 Configuration classifications for Spark on Amazon EMR include the following:
 + `spark`—Sets the `maximizeResourceAllocation` property to true or false\.
-When true, Amazon EMR automatically configures `spark-default` properties based on cluster hardware configuration\.
+When true, Amazon EMR automatically configures `spark-defaults` properties based on cluster hardware configuration\.
 For more information, see [Using maximizeResourceAllocation](#emr-spark-maximizeresourceallocation)\.
 + `spark-defaults`—Sets values in the `spark-defaults.conf` file\.
 For more information, see [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html) in the Spark documentation\.
 + `spark-env`—Sets values in the `spark-env.sh` file\.
 For more information, see [Environment Variables](https://spark.apache.org/docs/latest/configuration.html#environment-variables) in the Spark documentation\.
 + `spark-hive-site`—Sets values in the `hive-site.xml` for Spark\.